sz1149/parity-project-1/README.md

 ## Deliverables

-We would like you to download some weather data (from anywhere in the world - your choice!) using a script you author.
-There must be data from at least **10** locations.
+We would like you to download some weather data (from individual weather stations anywhere in the world - your choice - but must be from the same country!) using a script you author.
+There must be data from at least **10** locations that are all within the same country.

-Take that downloaded data, transform it into a more simplified format, and store it in a SQL table.
+Take that downloaded data, transform it into a more simplified format, and store it in a SQL table(s).
 How you decide to do that is up to you, but be prepared to justify any data simplifications you make!

+Additionally, create a new table that stores aggregations of the downloaded data, for example, average rainfall or average humidity across the region of weather stations.

 So in summary, at the very least you must provide:

 1. Data download script
 2. Data transformation script
 3. SQL table(s) storing the transformed data
+4. Data aggregation script
+5. SQL table(s) storing the newly aggregated data

 ## Data source